mrdavid/mrdavid.github.io/_posts/2016-07-11-cyanotyes.md

 layout: post
 title:  "Making Cyanotypes"
 date:   2016-07-11 15:07:19
-categories: [making]
+categories: making
 comments: true
-tags:
+tags: [Making, art, photography]
-  - Making
-  - art
-  - photography
 ---

 Cyanotype is a photographic printing process that was discovered in 1842.